limpyd/redis-limpyd-jobs/README.rst

-The ``get_waiting_keys`` class method returns all the existing (waiting) queues with the given names, sorted by priority (reverse order: the highest priorities come first), then names.
+The ``get_waiting_keys`` class method returns all the existing (waiting) queues with the given names, sorted by priority (reverse order: the highest priorities come first), then by names.
 The returned value is a list of redis keys for each ``waiting`` lists of matching queues.
 It's used internally by the workers as argument to the ``blpop`` redis command.

 Arguments: